The reasons for a title

 These questions and more will be answered by:

-Fabio Minazzi, Professor of Philosophy of Science at the University of Insubria, a disciple Ludovico Geymonat, the most entitled to speak of scientific humanism and of the question of the two cultures; Miho Taguma, Senior Policy Analyst in the Early Childhood and Schools Division of the Directorate for Education and Skills at the OECD, she has also been leading the OECD initiative, Education 2030, that aims to help countries explore different dimensions of 21st century competencies; Giulia Baccarin, la young smart Ceo of MIPU with a specific dedication to enhancing the scientific education of girls; Amna Habiba, a 16-year-old Pakistani girl, founder of Global Creative Hub, international speaker, STEM enthusiast, and an advocate for girls’ education and digital literacy; David Price, lead for culture at The Power Of Us Agency, writer, trainer and advisor of organisations in both the public and private sectors, awarded the OBE, Officer of the Order of the British Empire, by the Queen, for services to education.
+Fabio Minazzi, Professor of Philosophy of Science at the University of Insubria, a disciple Ludovico Geymonat, the most entitled to speak of scientific humanism and of the question of the two cultures; Miho Taguma, Senior Policy Analyst in the Early Childhood and Schools Division of the Directorate for Education and Skills at the OECD, she has also been leading the OECD initiative, Education 2030, that aims to help countries explore different dimensions of 21st century competencies; Giulia Baccarin, la young smart Ceo of MIPU with a specific dedication to enhancing the scientific education of girls; Amna Habiba, a 16-year-old Pakistani girl, founder of Global Creative Hub, international speaker, STEM enthusiast, and an advocate for girls’ education and digital literacy; Edmund Lim, Executive Director of University Partnerships (APAC) at ThriveDX, a global cyber education company, which empowers individuals to thrive in this digital age, had a varied experience in teaching, school leadership, training and consultancy in the Singapore education system and overseas; David Price, lead for culture at The Power Of Us Agency, writer, trainer and advisor of organisations in both the public and private sectors, awarded the OBE, Officer of the Order of the British Empire, by the Queen, for services to education.

 2nd Session October 21st , Friday afternoon